 Most customer satisfaction surveys ask users to evaluate aspects of their experience and put them on a scale.
 It can limit the feedback to the questions you listed for the survey.
 Keep in mind that something else may be more critical to the customer.

-Use an open-ended customer feedback form to allow users to say the more important things to them.
+Use an open-ended customer feedback form to allow users to express what matters most to them.
 Keep in mind that open-ended questions require more effort to answer.
 Don’t include too many of them, and keep the survey short and easy to complete.

 Last, make sure you go through all answers and label them correctly.
 It will allow you to turn this qualitative data into numeric data.
 Then you can quickly summarize the numbers into crucial findings.